 - Dirt Roads

-When you are arrested for a DUI, you will need to contact an attorney immediately.
+If the police have a resaonable suspicion that you are operating a motor vehicle while intoxicated, they can stop and arrest you.
 An attorney can give you advice on how to deal with a DUI arrest and what course of action to take if it occurs on private property.

 Follow the links below to get more information surrounding DUI and driving laws found on this website.